temporalio/proposals/ruby/sdk-phase-1.md

 * We expect most users and most samples to just use `Client.connect`.
   * 💭 Why not make users create a connection themselves instead of maintaining similar options sets across `Connection.initialize` and `Client.connect`?
 We have found most people only need a single client per connection.
-* Users that want raw service access need to use `client.connection.workflow_service` similar to .NET.
+* Users will have access to raw clients via `client.workflow_service` and similar
 * Workflow handles exist with all relevant calls.
-* Note that we prefer large sets of keyword arguments over hashes or options/config objects.
+* Note that we use the kwargs constructor + options struct pattern so that a user can access duped options, change one, and reconstruct via `Client.new(**my_new_options.to_h)`
-  * 💭 Why?
-This is the Ruby preference and clearer to users.
+  * ❓Is there a better way to allow people to easily change an option?
+We didn't want a `with` pattern because, at least for `Connection`, it requires a reconnect.
 * Must make clear in docs which things issue an RPC call (e.g. start workflow) vs ones that don't (e.g. get workflow handle).